Home - Bookapy Book Preview

 “You know it, bro.
 The military can use this film footage as an advertisement to recruit people.”

 Chuang looked at the live feed very carefully.
 The Itrean ship was still flying further and further away from Anamade.
-By now, more of the planet could be seen in the background as part of its side was being illuminated by the star.
-To Mizu, the alien warship was moving as fast as possible as its engine plumes increased more and more.
-The blue flames were hottest from the main rear thruster as it bled into the darkness of space behind it.
+By now, more of the planet could be seen in the background as the star illuminated part of its side.
+To Mizu, the alien warship was moving as fast as possible while its engine plumes increased more and more.
+The blue flames were hottest from the main rear thruster, bleeding into the darkness of space behind it.
 The other ship that was with it was long gone.

 “I can’t believe the Itreans have the ability to cloak themselves…..”
 Chuang remarked.